Distributed Estimation and Inference for Semi-parametric Binary Response Models: Introduction

 Lastly, we consider two important extensions of the proposed methods.
-First, an important question in distributed environments is the heterogeneity of datasets on different local machines.
-In Section \ref{sec:hetero}, we consider heterogeneous datasets with a shared parameter of interest $\be^\star$ and different distributions of covariates $(X,\bZ)$ across the machines.
-We show that {\mSMSE} performs better than {\AvgSMSE} with a weaker condition.
-While handling heterogeneous data, the performance of the divide-and-conquer algorithm relies on the smallest sample size among the local machines, while the {\mSMSE} method does not rely on such conditions.
+First, an important question in distributed environments is the heterogeneity of data sets on different local machines.
+In Section~\ref{sec:hetero}, we consider heterogeneous data sets with a shared parameter of interest $\bm{\beta }^{\star}$ and different distributions of covariates $(X,\bm{Z})$ across the machines.
+We show that \texttt{(mSMSE)} performs better than \texttt{(Avg-SMSE)} with a weaker condition.
+While handling heterogeneous data, the performance of the divide-and-conquer algorithm relies on the smallest sample size among the local machines, while the \texttt{(mSMSE)} method does not rely on such conditions.
+Section~\ref{sec:4.2} delves into a coefficient shift setting, which further allows different regression coefficients $\bm{\beta }^{*}$ across some machines.
+We design a machine selection method to choose machines with similar coefficients, based on which our multiround algorithm can be extended.
+We show the effectiveness of our approach by establishing an improved convergence rate of our algorithm compared to \texttt{(Avg-SMSE)} under the coefficient shift setting.

-We further consider a high-dimension extension in Section \ref{sec:highd} where the parameter of interest $\be^*\in \mathbb{R}^p$ is a sparse vector with $s$ non-zero elements and $s<n<p$.
-We modify {\mSMSE} to adapt the idea of the Dantzig Selector \citep{candes2007dantzig} to reach the convergence rate $\sqrt{s}(\log p/n)^{\frac{\alpha}{2\alpha+1}}$ in a distributed environment, which is very close to the minimax optimal rate $(s\log p/n)^{\frac{\alpha}{2\alpha+1}}$ for the linear binary response model established by \cite{feng2019nonregular} in a non-distributed environment.
+We further consider a high-dimension extension in Section~\ref{sec:highd} where the parameter of interest $\bm{\beta }^{*}\in \mathbb{R}^{p}$ is a sparse vector with $s$ nonzero elements and $s<n<p$.
+We modify \texttt{(mSMSE)} to adapt the idea of the Dantzig selector \citep{candes2007dantzig} to reach the convergence rate $\sqrt{s}(\log p/n)^{\frac{\alpha}{2\alpha +1}}$ in a distributed environment, which is very close to the minimax optimal rate $(s\log p/n)^{\frac{\alpha}{2\alpha +1}}$ for the linear binary response model established by \cite{feng2019nonregular} in a nondistributed environment.
 Compared to the low-dimensional settings above, the algorithm in this setting reduces the per-iteration communication cost to $p\times 1$ vectors.